 Here’s the answer:

 Gift cards can be a confusing area.
-The IRS looks upon gift cards as cash, so an American Express Gift Card, in my opinion, would also be a prohibited raffle prize in Texas.
+The IRS looks upon gift cards as cash, so an American Express Gift Card would also be a prohibited raffle prize.
 There are some schools of thought where other types of gift cards that must be used at a particular store are okay.
 For example, a gift card that must be used at a particular grocery store or clothing store.
 Even though these are easily sold over the internet, they are not quite as effortlessly converted to cash.
 Money is not permitted as a prize, and the definition of money is coins, paper currency or a negotiable instrument that represents and is readily convertible to coins or paper currency.
-However, the most conservative approach is to provide a noncash item as the raffle prize.
+However, the most conservative approach is to provide a non-cash item as the raffle prize.

 Qualifying to hold a raffle